ocramz/twelve/README.md

 ```

 This means that you can develop `card1` in isolation, and even easily reuse it in multiple places within `base` or other files that mention it.

+## Build

+Set up your machine with the [`stack` build tool](haskellstack.org).

+Then, build and copy the binary to a local `bin` directory with

+    $ stack install

+## Contribute

+The aim of this project is to be simple and straightforward to use; PRs welcome !